 - Thriller & Suspense: These are 2 different categories—a thriller delivers thrills and a suspense delivers an answer to a mystery—but both are ripe for low budget, high concept filmmaking.
 And they can appeal to a wide range of audiences.
 For examples, see Buried or 127 Hours.

 - Sci-Fi & Fantasy: These are often underrepresented in the indie market because they’re expensive to make.
-Having said that, Dr. Who is a cult classic.
-You may be able to get away with something that’s high concept & contained (e.g. limited settings, limited cast, and a budget spent on VFX).
+Having said that, you may be able to get away with something that’s high concept & contained (e.g. limited settings, limited cast, and a budget spent on VFX).

-- Comedy: Comedy is tricky.
+- Comedy: Comedy can be tricky.
 International experts say that comedies with a lot of verbal elements and in-jokes can be hard to market outside of their communities.
-But physical comedy (e.g. Mr. Bean) is always going to travel well.
+But physical comedy (e.g. Mr. Bean) and universal themes are always going to travel well.